-Now I’ve got a few kids’ birthday parties under my belt I’ve put together some alternative party bag ideas for kids parties.
-Ideas you can use instead of filling kids’ party bags with cheap plastic and stuff that gets discarded within minutes.
+I’ve put together a list of ideas for kids’ party favours you can give out as an alternative to filling kids’ party bags with cheap plastic and stuff that gets discarded within minutes.
 I’ve only included links to companies that I’ve actually bought from.

-If you are stuck for ideas for alternatives to the traditional kids’ party bags, look no further.
+If you are looking for ideas for alternatives to giving out traditional kids’ party bags, look no further.

 I’ve put together a list of alternative party bag ideas for kids.